dojo/docs/dojox/editor/plugins/InsertEntity.rst

 Limitations
 ===========

-Something to be aware of is that if you also use the `dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>`_ plugin is that you will need to reconfigure PrettyPrint to escape more entities.
+Something to be aware of is that if you also use the :ref:`dojox.editor.plugins.PrettyPrint <dojox/editor/plugins/PrettyPrint>` plugin is that you will need to reconfigure PrettyPrint to escape more entities.
 Otherwise, entity encoding will not be preserved when the value is retrieved from the editor.
 This can be done as follows:

 .. code-block :: html